apinto25/server_finder/README.md

 In this project a service was created to obtain information about a server (given its url) and to know if the configurations have changed.

 ## Backend using Go
 The backend was made using Go language.
-An API with tow endpoints was created.
-The first one receives a domain name and returns a json with the following information:
+An API with two endpoints was created.
+The first one is a GET method "/websearch?webURL=" and receives a domain name as query param and returns a json with the following information:

  - servers: array of the servers associated to the domain.
 Each server has:
      - address: IP of the host server.